 I’ve never heard of anyone, either in Belgium or in France, boiling the jars after filling them.
 Sometimes they do it before filling them – but just as a way of cleaning them well.
 But most people nowadays just put them in the dishwasher.
 To make sure, I checked more than a dozen websites on jam making in French, and none of them mentioned boiling the jars.
 However, they all said to turn the jars upside down when the jam is cooling down.
 This creates a vacuum that allows for the conservation of the jam and prevents contamination from bacteria or molds.
 You know, like when you open a jar for the first time, it makes this popping sound when the vacuum is filled with air? … and the extremely high sugar content stops the proliferation of bacteria (this is why historically sugar is used for food preservation – just like salt or vinegar).
 AND, my biggest argument: people in France and Belgium have been doing it like this forever and we’re perfectly fine 🙂

-The scones are my LIGHT AND AIRY OAT SCONES, the perfect foil for strawberry jam.
+Homemade scones are the perfect foil for strawberry jam.
 Since my berries were so small, I left them whole, and didn’t mash the fruit too much during the cooking, so I got nice big chunks of strawberry in my jam.

 Simple Strawberry Jam, European style